karthikv/purview/README.md

     - For (b), either serve the JavaScript in `Purview.scriptPath` directly (see example below) or, in an existing client-side codebase, `import "purview/dist/browser"`.
+    - For (c), call `Purview.renderCSS(req)`, where `req` is the standard request object, of type `http.IncomingMessage`, from express or `http.createServer`.
+This returns a promise with HTML containing a style tag that should be inserted in the head of the document.
+Make sure to call this after `Purview.render()` in step (a), as the CSS depends on the components that are being rendered.
 1) Handle WebSocket connections by calling `Purview.handleWebSocket(server, options)`, where `server` is an `http.Server` object.
 If you're using Express, call `http.createServer(app)` to a create a server from your `app` object.
 Then